wander-13/CC_course_challenge2/Workflow.md

     - Abernethy (part of the "Cairngorms" group)
 NB: There are 6 more NNRs in the Cairngorms National Park, but these three are large ones within the core of the park, and the only ones we'll be considering for this analysis.
 #### 1. To Do:
-- [ ] load the dataset and assign it to an object
+- [ ] load the datasets and assign them to objects
 - [ ] use pipes and the dplyr package to edit that object based on the goals above
 #### 2.